SwarnDZargar/Car_Price_Prediction/README.md

 # Car_Price_Prediction
-this will predict the price of the cars using the features given in the dataset
+This will predict the price of the cars using the features given in the dataset Dataset used is of CarDekho.com